splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Log Observer
 -----------------------------------------------------------------

-The following metadata keys are required to enable Related Content for Log Observer:
+The following metadata keys are required to activate Related Content for Log Observer:

 - ``service.name``
 - ``deployment.environment``